 Specialist physical trading and operations software offers so much more, allowing you to:

-• Dynamic pricing and mark to market calculations
+• Manage dynamic pricing and mark to market calculations

 • Capture all types of trades, physical, paper, back to back in one place.

-• Create own strategies and monitor deals together
+• Create your own strategies and monitor deals together

 • Monitor real time position and exposure calculations